Singularity formation for the two-dimensional harmonic map flow into $S^2$: Linear theory for the inner problem

 It follows that the function $u(x,\tau +M)$ is a positive supersolution for the real and imaginary parts of equation \equ{dss} in $ (0,\infty) \times [-M, 0] $.
 We find then that $ |\vp(\rho,\tau)| \le 2 u(\rho,\tau +M) $.
 Letting $M\to +\infty$ we find

 and since $\ve$ is arbitrary we conclude $\vp=0$.
 Hence $\ttt\phi=0$, a contradiction that concludes the proof of the lemma. \end{proof}

 \begin{proof}[Proof of Lemma~\ref{step3}] We take $h$ to be the extension as zero of the function $h_1$ as in the statement of the lemma.
 Then we let $\phi$ be the unique solution of the initial value problem \equ{eqLL0011}, which clearly defines a linear operator of $h_1$.
-From Lemma \ref{apriori} we have that for any $\tau_1>0$
+From Lemma \ref{lemmaAprioriMode1div}, expressing the resulting estimate in the variables $(y,t)$, we have that for any $ t_1 \in (0,T)$